AxisCommunications/axis-aws-kinesis-vsp/README.md

 docker --tlsverify -H $DEVICE_IP:2376 system prune --all --force
 ```

+If you encounter any TLS related issues, please see the TLS setup chapter regarding the `DOCKER_CERT_PATH` environment variable in the [Docker ACAP repository](https://github.com/AxisCommunications/docker-acap).

 The image can now be saved and loaded to the camera:

 ```sh